calphool/JMR-800/README.md

 manuals for the vecoven upgrade really carefully, because it's pretty easy to get lost in the menus.
 Maybe I could implement a "notepad" in the
 OLED screen of the JMR800 so it can remind me of stuff for the Vecoven upgrade.

+One thing that I noticed that I'm going to have to deal with is the fact that not all the pots return the full range from 0 - 127 when sent through the
+ADC.
+They came in a big bag from Aliexpress, so they're probably pretty low quality.
+I'm going to need to implement some way to measure their min and max values, probably in the config mode, and then scale the pot value for each pot in software.

 ## License

 This project is released under the MIT License.